WalletWasabi/WasabiDoc/README.md

 If the image doesn't appear, that usually happens with older videos, use hqdefault.jpg instead of maxresdefault.jpg

-In case that the tumbnail doesn't fit well with the documentation, a default image can be added as custom thumbnail, located at `/Logo_without_text_with_bg_dark_with_yt.png`.
+In case that the thumbnail doesn't fit well with the documentation, a default image can be added as custom thumbnail, located at `/Logo_without_text_with_bg_dark_with_yt.png`.
 Currently, all thumbnails have been set to this default image as a temporary solution because videos are old, sometimes not under our control, and the thumbnails were irrelevant.

 ## Text Highlights